Users and their Types

 last_changed

-: Minimum days between password changes.max_days
+: Minimum days required between password changes.max_days

-: Maximum days before the password expires.warn
+: Maximum days the password is valid.warn

 : Days before expiration to warn the user.inactive